KooroshRH/Image-Colorizer/README.md

 # Image Colorizer
 In this project, we used CycleGAN architecture and CelebA dataset to train a model for translating black and white images into colorized images.
 You can run the notebook in your colab environment and use different datasets as your source and destination domains.
+> NOTE: Change runtime mode to **GPU** to get better performance while training the model.

 ## Cycle loss function
 This loss function is the main idea of CycleGAN.
 In CycleGAN, we want to translate a domain's attributes to another domain and keep the main characteristics from the source domain.